janetchapman/contribute-Crowd2Map/mozfest2018DataProcessingSentinel.md

-# Suggested workflow for using sentinel satellite data to classify objects for mapping
+# Suggested workflow for using satellite data to classify objects for mapping

 ## Mozfest 2018